3 Reasons Time Tracking Is The Best Solution To Poor Time Management

 Yes, it can.
 As it was brilliantly stated , we need to 'manage priorities, not time'.
 Time tracking allows for setting priorities with greater clarity.

-To avoid negative outcomes in organizing sleep hours and applying time tracking, we get a comprehensive view of what your time is actually spent on daily and see what distracts us from giving ourselves a chance for having a healthier sleep routine.
+To avoid negative outcomes in organizing sleep hours and applying time tracking, we get a comprehensive view of what our time is actually spent on daily and see what distracts us from giving ourselves a chance for having a healthier sleep routine.

 Analysis of time tracking data can help 'shake up' grounds that our poor time management is often based on, reshape them in a more productive way, improve focus and create conditions for more harmonious days and, consequently, nights.

-Reorganizing your sleep routine can start with as simple thing as making your bedroom your personal sleep heaven by claiming it a screen-free zone and using this time for relaxing and tapping in plans and visualization of the day coming.
+Reorganizing your sleep routine can start with a simple thing as making your bedroom your personal sleep heaven by claiming it a screen-free zone and using this time for relaxing and tapping in plans and visualization of the day coming.

 Why It's Important: Time tracking may be a productive micro-strategic move in improving sleep hygiene.
 Being a practice that encourages effective work time management and setting healthy boundaries, it easily builds in applying the solutions for better sleep management.
 In particular, it can assist in: